flarco/dbnet-python/README.md

 - F4 is to open schema tab
 - F9 is execute SQL block
 - F10 is to queue SQL block

+## Features

+- Ability to favorite a SQL snippet with a name, searchable